Xe/creators-code/README.md

 # [Creator's Code](https://github.com/Xe/creators-code)

 I feel there is a large problem in the industry I have found myself in.
-There is, unfortunately, a need for these kinds of documents to help arrange and align collaboration across so many cultural and ideological barriers, as well as technological and understanding-based barriers.
+There is, unfortunately, a need for codes of behavioral conduct to help arrange and align collaboration across so many cultural and ideological barriers, as well as technological and understanding-based barriers.
 There are so many barriers that it becomes difficult for people from different backgrounds to get integrated into